vishvAsa/kalpAntaram/kANe/v4/0/Synopsis_of_Contents.md

 Chapter XIV Gayā; Gayāmāhātmya in Vāyupurāna

 (chapt.
-105–112); views about its date; Visnupada and Gayasıras in Nirukta; brief summary of Gayāmāhātmya; most important spots in Gayā are the Pbalgu rivar, Viskupada and Aksayavata; the five tirthas of Gayā; offering of srāddha and pindas at Gaya; the seven holy cities, twelve Jyotir-ligas, and four Dhāmas
+105–112); views about its date; Viṣṇupada and Gayasıras in Nirukta; brief summary of Gayāmāhātmya; most important spots in Gayā are the Pbalgu rivar, Viskupada and Aksayavata; the five tirthas of Gayā; offering of srāddha and pindas at Gaya; the seven holy cities, twelve Jyotir-ligas, and four Dhāmas

 ...
 643-679